 Quantizing audio, not just MIDI

 Modern DAWs can quantize audio too, using transient detection to find each hit and move it to the grid.
 This is great for tightening a recorded drum take or a strummed guitar.
+It overlaps with time-stretching audio, since both rely on the DAW slicing and repositioning a recording around the grid.
 Be gentle: aggressive audio quantizing can introduce artefacts.
 For recorded parts, also make sure your levels were captured cleanly first — our guide on gain staging helps you record at the right level before you start editing.

 When not to quantize

 Quantize is a tool, not a rule.
 Expressive performances — a soulful vocal, a live bass line, a jazz piano part — often rely on subtle timing for their feel.
 If a part already grooves, leave it alone or quantize only the problem notes by hand.
 The goal is music that feels good, not a grid that looks perfect.
-Once timing is sorted, move on to balancing your mix with the mixing and mastering resources.
+Once timing is sorted, you can tighten the drums themselves with our guide on how to mix drums, then move on to balancing everything with the mixing and mastering resources.

 Frequently asked questions